 It is not surprising that distributors or master agents that manage hundreds of second-tier resellers or sub-agents, as well as large partners, are making investments in PRM and CRM.
 As a result, partners’ ask is one of the drivers.
 This is because partners are aiming to reap the maximum benefits of automation and integration both upstream and downstream.

 You have decided that ‘through partners’ is your route to increase your company’s sales.
 You wish to expand your partner ecosystem and enrich your partner program.
 Then it is time to rethink your digital transformation strategy.
-And ensure channel automation is a part of the game plan for partnership success.
+And ensure channel automation is a part of the game plan for maintaining successful partner relationships.

 The benefits are manifold – improve operational efficiencies, partner experience, productivity, collaboration, and engagement with partners.

 A well-integrated PRM platform enables the channel organization to make partner centricity the focus of the company.

 Stay tuned for “Partner Relationship Management Defined”.
 Here I’ll offer a deep dive into the core functionalities and benefits of PRM.